 - After the parties have been to mediation and the situation continues the complaining party along with an Animal Control Officer will issue a citation to the dog owner.
 The complaining party could receive a subpoena to testify in court.

 Do Cats and Dogs have to be spayed or neutered in North Las Vegas?

-Yes, the City of North Las Vegas has a mandatory spay/newter ordinance that requires all dog and cats to be spayed or neutered.
+Yes, the City of North Las Vegas has a mandatory spay/neuter ordinance that requires all dog and cats to be spayed or neutered.

 Is there a leash law in North Las Vegas?

-All pets regardless of age, must be leashed at all times, unless confined on or within the owners' property.
+All pets regardless of age or size, must be leashed at all times, unless confined on or within the owners' property.
 Permitting animals to run at large is unlawful, which could result in a fine up to $1137.00 per offense.

 Should I vaccinate my animal?

 Regardless of an animal's lifestyle, the State of Nevada and City of North Las Vegas require that all dogs, cats and ferrets over the age of 3 months be vaccinated against rabies.
 The primary reason is to prevent the spread of rabies.
 Rabies, while not currently widespread, is still prevalent in the wild and a threat to domestic pets.